beingzuhairkhan/skillswap/README.md

 2. Structured Error Handling

-All service methods are wrapped in try-catch blocks to ensure:
+All service methods are wrapped in try-catch blocks.

 Known exceptions (BadRequestException, NotFoundException) are preserved.